AshridgeTechnologies/elemento/design/Running hosted apps.md

 - FB Hosting makes good use of CDN - and clears cache
 - Serving files from Hosting will be much faster and cheaper
 - More need to get this right than to do it immediately
 - Preview channels have similarities to facilities on other hosting services like netlify
+- Security is important - don't want keys stored in many places - or anywhere if possible
+- Simplicity is important - ideally just use browser login to Google and GitHub

 Possibilities